ckevar/ErikaOS-OnlineWeatherStation/README.md

 Two web servers were built as well, (1) the WiFi supplicant that allows the user to connect to any Access Point and (2) the Spotify Authenticator to link a Spotify account.
 These servers run in different modes of the WiFi module, when as a supplicant, the module works as SoftAP and station so, the user can join the WiFi network **Erika Weather**, browse to [http://192.168.4.1/](http://192.168.4.1) and set the SSID and password of the desired network and wait for connection.
 As Spotify Authenticator, recommended to use only when there's an internet connection and browse to [http://your-esp8266-ip/spotify](), this provides the link that will authenticate the user's Spotify account and later it will automatically fetch the token.

-You can skip this documentation and jump straight to the [compile](#Compile) section.
+You can skip this documentation and jump straight to the [compilation](#Compile) section.

 ## Hardware